-Even in the context of the high-scoring era in which he played, Sheffield's offensive numbers look to be Hall of Fame caliber, but between his weakness in the field, his gift for finding controversy and the current crowd on the ballot, voters have no shortage of excuses to ignore him.
-In his 2015 ballot debut, he received just 11.7% of the vote, and the early returns in this year’s balloting are no more encouraging.
-At this point, he seems more likely to fall off the ballot within a few years than he does to climb to 75%—a fate that, I must admit, surprises me.
+Even in the context of the high-scoring era in which he played, Sheffield's offensive numbers look to be Hall of Fame caliber, but surprisingly enough, voters have found plenty of reasons to overlook him, whether it’s due to his tangential connection to PEDs, his gift for finding controversy, his poor defensive metrics or the crowd on the ballot.
+In his 2015 debut, he received just 11.7% of the vote, a level that remained virtually unchanged in '16.
+At this point, he’s much closer to falling off the ballot than climbing to 75%—a fate that, I must admit, surprises me.

 Avg.
 HOF RF

 Born in Tampa, Sheffield grew up in the Belmont Heights section of town, a baseball-rich area that from 1981 to '90 produced seven first- or second-round draft picks, including Sheffield, Derek Bell, Carl Everett, Floyd Youmans and, most notably, Gooden.
 Four years older than Sheffield, Gooden was more like a sibling than an uncle, regularly dragging his six-year-old nephew out of bed to face his already-searing fastball, either with bat or glove.